Zeniada/zeniada.github.io/README.md

 on your computer.
 (This gives you a copy of the repository, so you can edit existing files and add new files accordingly.)

+NOTE: If you're unfamiliar with pulling/rebasing, the easiest way to make changes is to reclone the repository every time.
+(You can delete the repository once you've pushed a change.)

 ### adding files
 The minimal items needed to add a Zeniada issue:
 1. A thumbnail preview (typically the cover of the issue, ratio 5:8).